 Nevertheless, by splashing values into such cells, the values can be delivered to the underlying base cells without being stored there.

-- Backup your database regularly!
+Important note: back up your database regularly!
 Using these splashing techniques allows you to play with the data in very useful ways, i.e., “What would happen if you change the data by x%?”
 But data splashing can result in data corruption, as when you no longer know the values of your original data and it cannot be retrieved again.
 There is a simple solution: create a backup of the database before you play with your data.